Flag of Amur Oblast

-The flag of Amur Oblast, a federal subject of Russia, was adopted on 16 April 1999.
+The flag of Amur Oblast in the Russian Far East was adopted on 16 April 1999.
 The lower part of the flag (1/3 of the width) is blue in colour and is separated from the upper part by a white serpentine belt, reminiscent of a river wave.
 The width of the belt is 1/15 the width of the flag.
 The upper part of the flag is red, symbolizing the rich history of the Amur region.
 The ratio of the flag is 2:3.